-1) Most haberdasheries sell self-cover buttons, which come in a wide range of sizes.
-They are made of two parts: the face, which you cover with the fabric of your choice, and the back plate, which snaps on to hold the fabric tightly in place.
+Most haberdasheries sell self-cover buttons, which come in a wide range of sizes.
+This lets you make your own buttons by covering them in a fabric of your choice.
+They are made of two parts: the face, which you cover with the fabric, and the back plate, which snaps on to hold the fabric tightly in place.

 To cover your own, simply cut out a circle of fabric around 5mm larger than the face, fold it over the face and catch it on the row of ‘teeth’ around the inside edge of the face.
 Then simply snap on the back.

 Make your own knitting buttons